Mulki, India: Demographics

 The majority population of Mulki is Hindu, although there is a significant diversity in the form of Muslim and Christians.
 Hindus in Mulki are very diverse in themselves with a significant population of Billavas, Mogaveeras, Bunts, Goud Saraswats and Tulu Brahmins.

 Economy

-Skilled workers form small cottage industries and are entrepreneurial.
+Skilled workers form small cottage industries and business.
 Other major contribution to the local economy comes from agriculture and fishing.
+There is a fish market in mulki.